ItsK1tty/w1tchdocs/docs/source/reference.rst

 RAGE Functions
 #################

 This namespace contains native game functions.
+Use :doc:`rage` for rage functions, as these are obsolete and only kept here just in case.

 ================================